jyaquinas/jyaquinas.github.io/_drafts/foreign-key.md

 If you try to insert a non-existent value, you'll get an error.
 >ORA-02291: integrity constraint (ADMIN.SYS_C0028304) violated - parent key not found

 Of course, you can maintain this integrity yourself.
-But can we really be 100% sure that you, and everyone else, using the DB, will never ever make a mistake?
-Hmm..
+But can we really be 100% sure that you, and everyone else using the DB, will never make a mistake? :shrug:

 ### Syntax
 ```sql